Transitional Bed Service

 Transitional Beds are LHIN funded.
 There are no costs to the client, except any transportation costs associated with the stay.
 Clients are to supply any special diet food items that they may require and any toiletries to be used.

-For further information on qualifying for Transitional Bed Service, please contact our Coordinator of Client Care.
+For further information on qualifying for Transitional Bed Service, please contact our Client Navigator.